The Definitive Guide

 الحريرة

 A hearty tomato-based soup with lentils, chickpeas, and aromatic spices.
-This beloved soup is a staple during Ramadan, traditionally used to break the fast.
-Its rich, warming flavor comes from a perfect blend of tomatoes, herbs, and spices that have been simmered to perfection.
+This beloved soup is a staple during Ramadan, traditionally used to break the fast at sunset.

 Maakouda